 Everyone is capable of mastering any competency when given the appropriate amount of time and support.
-This is a fact supported through a variety of research, including Ericsson and Pool’s book, Peak: Secrets from the New Science of Expertise.
+This is a fact supported through a variety of research, including that which is included in Ericsson and Pool’s book, Peak: Secrets from the New Science of Expertise.

-Sometimes, our students’ greatest strengths can be hidden within their most problematic behaviors.
-Reframing is a process of looking past someone’s actions as “problematic” or “undesirable,” and seeing them as an exhibition of their capability.
-Teachers that can shift the paradigm see new opportunities in their students that others overlook, while also remedying perceived behavioral problems which are really the side effect of other social-emotional needs.
+Often strengths can be found within problematic behaviors.
+When we reframe someone’s behavior, we look past their actions as being “problematic” or “undesirable,” but instead seeing them as an exhibition of their capability.
+Educators that make this shift to their mindset will begin to see new opportunities for their learners to shine that others might overlook, while also curing perceived behavioral problems that are really the side effect of other social-emotional needs.

 According to Molnar and Lindquist (as cited in Weiner, 2006), reframing consists of four steps:

 - Describe the behavior in factual and observable terms.

 - Identify how the behavior is a strength.

 - Create a new, positive perspective on the behavior and individual.

 - State this new perspective to the individual and act on it.